ZoneMinder/zoneminder/README.txt

 o     Add  Max Alarm Threshold.
-Previously the alarm threshold (which  is  the  amount  a pixel has  to  differ  from  it's counterpart  in  the  reference image)  existed  only  in  a `minimum'  form  meaning  pixels that  were  more  different matched.
+Previously the alarm threshold (which  is  the  amount  a pixel has  to  differ  from  it's counterpart  in  the  reference image)  existed  only  in  a 'minimum'  form  meaning  pixels that  were  more  different matched.
 A maximum has now been added to assist in screening out large changes in brightness.
 In addition to this a number of  new  consistency  checks have been  added  to  the  zone